Nonnyjoe/HNG-Stage-2/README.md

-# Stage 0: Random Cat Fact Testing Guide
+# Stage 2: Countries Data Manipulation

 This guide will help you test the application endpoints and features.
 The server is built with Rust and Actix-web.
 Follow the steps below to ensure a successful test.